Have you ever steamed your face?

-But opened (or closed, for that matter)?
+But open (or close, for that matter) pores?
 Nope.
 Pores aren’t doors.
 They don’t open nor close.
 Their size is genetically determined and there’s nothing you can do about it.

 Steam Facial Benefits For Skin

-1. Steam Helps Skincare Products Better Penetrate The Skin
+1. Steam Helps Skincare Products Better Penetrate Skin

-What steam can really do is soften skin.
+What steam really does is soften skin.
 When skin is softened, it’s more permeable.
 That’s a fancy way of saying your skincare products can penetrate the skin more easily.
 The deeper they go, the better – and faster – they work.

 You don’t have to steam your face for hours on end, either.
 Studies show that using a steam towel for even just 5 minutes does the trick.

 2. Steam Increases Blood Flow

 Ok, this isn’t exactly a benefit of steam itself, but of the heat that generates it.
-Basically, heating the skin increases blood flow and that helps bring nutrients and oxygen to the skin.
+Basically, heating skin increases blood flow and that helps bring nutrients and oxygen to the skin.
 This is SO important for its health: it helps skin fight off infections and the bacteria it comes in contact with.

 Yes.
-Remember how I mentioned that steam can make skincare products better penetrate the skin?
+Remember how I mentioned that steam can make skincare products better penetrate skin?
 Well, there’s a catch.

 Steam is able to do that only because it disrupts the skin’s protective barrier.
 That’s not really a good thing.
 When this barrier is compromised, your skin becomes dry and more prone to irritations.

 And, don’t overdo it!
 If the steam is too hot, or you steam your face for too long, you could burn yourself.
 Ouch!

-Steam may help skincare products better penetrate the skin, but that comes at the expense of the skin’s protective barrier.
+Steam may help skincare products better penetrate skin, but that comes at the expense of the skin’s protective barrier.
 No more steaming for this girl.
 If you want to keep on doing it, do it carefully.